TiyashaP/weather/README.md

 address as well as geo location coordinates (longitude/latitude).
-Please implement a working RESTful API with the technology of your choice, a test to demonstrate the API (manual or unit test) and an API documentation showing the API routes, requests and responses.
-The documentation can be a simple text file or something like a Swagger doc.
+Please implement a working RESTful API with the technology of your choice, a test to demonstrate the API (manual or unit test) and an API documentation showing the API routes, requests and
-General conditions
-You have complete freedom in how you implement this.
-The choice of architecture patterns, frameworks, libraries, API design and used public weather services is yours.
-If you miss important information in the requirements above please feel free to make assumptions that make sense to you and explain them in the interview.
-During the technical interview you will be asked to explain the technologies,

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 1.Creating jar with command: execute the following command which result in jar in the target directory mvn clean install -U